cyclejs-community/component-combinators/README.md

 The current roadmap for the v0.5 stands as :

 - Core
+    - robustness of settings :
+      - in some cases, should be inherited down the tree, in other cases should be private (find a nice syntax).
+That creates complexity but reduces bug surface so worth it.
+      - very important bug which is facilitated as of now : a settings could be set at some location in the tree, and then read wrongly at another location of the tree because they have the same name. that prevents from using default values for settings, the default value could be wrongly overridden by settings inherited from up the tree.
+         - as of now, expected settings MUST be mandatory and SHOULD be namespaced to avoid collisions
     - see what can be done to have a better concurrency model (i.e. beyond FSM)
     - [ ] type contracts error handling for component's settings (which types of component combinator expects, types of settings, etc.)